Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: SGD with Non-Uniform Sampling and Mini-Batching

 where $i_t \in \{1, \dots, n\}$ is sampled according to $\mathbb{P}(i_t = i) = p_i$, with $p_i > 0$ and $\sum_{i=1}^n p_i = 1$.
 Note that we are using here a specific renormalization of the step-size, following the ideas from \cite{gower_sgd_2019}.
 It is immediate to see that this algorithm is exactly \eqref{S1::eq:SGD} applied to the problem

 where the expectation is taken with respect $\mathcal{P}$, the distribution whose density is given by the probabilities $p_i$.
 Note that the function $f$ remains unchanged, meaning that the set of minimizers is the same.
-We can then compute \citep[Propositions 3.7 \& 3.8]{gower_sgd_2019}) the following quantities: \begin{itemize} \item $L$, which is the maximum among the constants $\Lip(\nabla \hat f_i)$, so that we can say that each $\hat f_i$ is $L$-smooth.
-Clearly,